bbauska/JS-Programs/README.md

 }
 ?&gt;
 </pre>
-<p>This example demonstrates a file upload functionality using AJAX with a progress bar .
+<p>This example demonstrates a file upload functionality using AJAX with a progress bar.
 When a user selects a file
 and clicks the " Upload" button, the file is uploaded asynchronously to the server using an XMLHttpRequest.
 The progress bar visually indicates the upload progress.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->